huijing/slides/28-modern-layouts/README.md

 For layout methods that revolve around the width of the grid item, multiple media queries are necessary because the width of each item has to be explicitly stated depending on the width of the viewport.

-With the `fr` unit, we are essentially ceding control of the sizing of each grid item to the browser, allowing the browser to figure out how large each grid item should be based on the parameters we provide through the functions made available to us with CSS grid.
+With the fr unit, we are essentially ceding control of the sizing of each grid item to the browser, allowing the browser to figure out how large each grid item should be based on the parameters we provide through some new functions that CSS grid introduces.

 Here, I'm telling the browser I want 3 sets of 2 columns in the ratio of 3 to 2.
 By using the `fr` unit, all the available space is divided up accordingly.
 The grid then grows and shrinks together with viewport because it will occupy all the free space available in the container.

 ### The `minmax()` function

-CSS grid also introduces some new functions.
-The `minmax()` function allows us to do something we never could before, which is the define a range of values.
+One of the new functions CSS grid gives us is the `minmax()` function.
+And it allows us to do something we never could before, which is the define a range of values.
 Now I can tell the browser that I want my grid columns or rows to be between a value of x and y, and the browser can figure out exactly what that value should be.

 ### The `repeat()` function